digital-asset/daml/docs/source/json-api/index.rst

 To enable the PostgreSQL backend you can use the ``--query-store-jdbc-config`` flag, an example of which is below.

-.. note:: When you use the Query Store you'll want your first run to specify ``createSchema=true`` so that all the necessary tables are created.
-After the first run make sure ``createSchema=false`` so that it doesn't attempt to create the tables again.
+.. note:: For development purposes we suggest to use  ``start-mode=create-if-needed-and-start`` so that all the necessary tables are created if they don't exist.

 .. code-block:: shell

     daml json-api --ledger-host localhost --ledger-port 6865 --http-port 7575 \
-    --query-store-jdbc-config "driver=org.postgresql.Driver,url=jdbc:postgresql://localhost:5432/test?&ssl=true,user=postgres,password=password,createSchema=false"
+    --query-store-jdbc-config "driver=org.postgresql.Driver,url=jdbc:postgresql://localhost:5432/test?&ssl=true,user=postgres,password=password,start-mode=create-if-needed-and-start"

 .. note:: The JSON API provides many other useful configuration flags, run ``daml json-api --help`` to see all of them.